Today's Articles

 The Avery Research Center for African American History and Culture Founded

-*Avery Research Center for African American History and Culture is celebrated on this date in 1985.
+*The Avery Research Center for African American History and Culture was established on this date in 1985.

-It is collecting oral histories of the state’s African American legislators.
-The center is on the former Avery Normal Institute in the Harleston village district.
-The Center has developed historical tours of the Lowcountry and is part of the development of the African American National Heritage Museum, a multi-site museum in the Lowcountry.
+It collects oral histories of the state’s African American legislators.
+The Center is on the former Avery Normal Institute in the Harleston Village district.
+It has developed historical tours of the Lowcountry and is part of the development of the African American National Heritage Museum, a multi-site museum in the Lowcountry.

-The Center is a vital community resource whose clientele range from school children to families, community groups, and civic organizations that visit, tour, and use the facilities.
+The Center is a vital community resource whose clientele includes schoolchildren, families, community groups, and civic organizations that visit, tour, and use the facilities.
 The Avery Research Center is recognized as a leader and major contributor to preserving the African American experience in South Carolina.

 New Poem Each Day